 The last chapter in the life of 'White 05' came to light in Stephen Ransom's book about the history of Brandis.
 It features two pictures of 'White 05' made by US soldiers after the capture of Brandis.
 For a long time I thought 'White 05' was found on the Brandis scrap heap, but possibly that is not correct.
 It's likely the whole airfield was in disarray, looking like a scrap heap.
 According to an intelligence report, all 30 Komets found on the airbase were destroyed by the Germans by blowing up or torching.
 'White 05' doesn't appear to be damaged deliberatly.
 It's lacking most of the wing root fairings, the skid fairing skins are missing, the canopy and rear view windows are absent.

-A fourth photo appeared on Ebay in January 2007, and that showed a few more interesting details.
+Another interesting photo (not publishable) appeared on Ebay in January 2007, and that showed a few more interesting details.
 Firstly, there are no Jägerfaust tubes to be seen in the wing, assuming that they were installed just outside the wing tanks, right down the iron cross marking as seen in this Brandis capture photo.
 Secondly, it is clear to see that 'White 05' had wings with short-span trim flaps.

 The Brigham Young University has the collection of combat photographer J. Malan Heslop online.
 Heslop photographed Brandis after its capture, and among the photographs is the wreck of 'White 05' (courtesy of Richard Aigner).
 Rather than leave it there hidden in the archive, I took the liberty of posting a few detail views here.